-Instrument : Negotiable Commercial Papers ("CPs") registered with the Securities and Exchange Commission Issue Size : Up to $\clubsuit$ 2,000,000,000.00 to be issued in one lump sum or multiple tranches, at the determination of the Issuer in consultation with the Issue Manager and Underwriter / Arranger.
-Issue or Offer Price : Discount to face value of the CPs Discount Rate for Initial Issuance : The sum of the Base Rate and the Credit Spread determined prior to each Issue Date (the "Rate Setting Date") The following are the indicative discount rates for the Initial Issuance based on the three-day average Base Rates as of []: Series G: []% Series H: []% Series I: []% Discount Rate of Subsequent Issuance/s : The discount rate of the subsequent issuance/s shall be set by the Issuer in consultation with the Issue Manager and Arranger Base Rate : The base rate is the higher of a) the three-day average PDST-R2 Reference Rate of the corresponding tenor; or b) the rate of the closest tenor of the Term Deposit Facility of the BSP The PDST-R2 Reference rate for each series is as follows: Series G:PDST-R2 3MosSeries H:PDST-R2 6MosSeries I:PDST-R2 12Mos Credit Spread : The Credit Spread for the Initial Issuance of each series is as follows Series G: [] bps Series H: [] bps Series I: [] bps
+Instrument : Negotiable Commercial Papers ("CPs") registered with the Securities and Exchange Commission Issue Size : Up to ₱2,000,000,000.00 to be issued in one lump sum or multiple tranches, at the determination of the Issuer in consultation with the Issue Manager and Underwriter / Arranger.
+Issue or Offer Price : Discount to face value of the CPs Discount Rate for Initial Issuance : The sum of the Base Rate and the Credit Spread determined prior to each Issue Date (the "Rate Setting Date") The following are the indicative discount rates for the Initial Issuance based on the 7-day Term Deposit Facility Rate of BSP as of Jan 8, 2018: Series G: 4.7500% to 5.5000% Series H: 4.7500% to 5.5000% Series I: 4.7500% to 5.5000% Discount Rate of Subsequent Issuance/s : The discount rate of the subsequent issuance/s shall be set by the Issuer in consultation with the Issue Manager and Arranger Base Rate : The base rate is the higher of a) the three-day average PDST-R2 Reference Rate of the corresponding tenor; or b) the rate of the closest tenor of the Term Deposit Facility of the BSP The PDST-R2 Reference rate for each series is as follows: Series G: PDST-R2 3Mos Series H: PDST-R2 6Mos Series I: PDST-R2 12Mos In the event that the PDST-R2 reference rates are replaced by a different calculation methodology, the applicable replacement reference rates shall apply.